-This is a great tutorial to show you the basics of finding the memory locations of common statistics such as HP, items etc. The example is Paper Mario but this technique should work for most games on the nintendo 64.
+The Youtube user known as Soul Umbreon has put together an excellent video tutorial for finding the memory locations of common statistics such as HP, items etc. The example is for the game Paper Mario but this technique should work for most if not all Nintendo 64 games.

 The technique is simple:

 Try to document these addresses and share your findings with the community, any new cheat codes or information about what memory addresses are responsible for what are always appreciated.

-If you learn the syntax they use for the cheats you will be able to get the addresses they use for a similar cheat.
-For example if you look for an HP cheat code for Action Replay it will have the same addresses shown in the video.
+For example if you look for an Life cheat code for Action Replay it will have the same addresses shown in the video.
 You can then put this knowledge to the test and create your own cheat codes which run on physical Action Replay cartridges.